lennartj/nazgul_core/src/site/markdown/nazgul_core.md

 # Nazgul Core reactor and projects

 Nazgul Core is a reactor defining library-style building blocks and non-domain [Nazgul Software Components](software_components.html), for general use in all types of projects.
+Most of these components are completely standalone, which means that they **do not** depend on other components from the Nazgul Core reactor.
+(Understandably, implementation projects depend on their Model and API projects, respectively, but most other projects do not have inter-dependencies).

 ## The core components